rafle0/serving-practice/README.md

-# Deep Learning Model Serving Practice
+# Serving a Deep Learning Model with Flask

 In this repo, I introduce how to serve a simple deep learning model with flask.
 Datasets and AI models are based on https://github.com/zhongli1990/Covid19-X-Rays.